dayton-outar/smpl/tests/examples/README.md

 ```
 ### Algebra

+SMPL is also very good at expressing algebra expressions.

 #### Factorial

+The snippet below calculates the factorial of 7 (7!) to be 5040.

 ```
 fact = (:n) { (n <= 1) ?
 1 : n * fact( n - 1 ); }